RicNord/configparser-override/README.md

-# ConfigEnvParser
+# ConfigParser Override

-`ConfigEnvParser` is a utility class that extends the functionality of `configparser.ConfigParser` to allow overriding configuration values with environment variables.
-This can be particularly useful for applications that need to support configuration via both files and environment variables.
+This library provides a utility class `ConfigParserOverride` that extends the functionality of `configparser.ConfigParser` to allow overriding configuration values with environment variables and directly passed key-value arguments.

-> **NOTE:** ConfigEnvParser only depends on the python standard library!
+> **NOTE:** ConfigParser Override only depends on the Python standard library!

 ## Features

 - Read configuration from one or more files.
 - Override configuration values with environment variables.
+- Override configuration values with directly passed arguments.
 - Support for optional environment variable prefix.

 ## Install